 - HKLM\SYSTEM\CurrentControlSet\Services\lanmanserver\parameters\NullSessionPipes

 Reboot once the registry changes are complete.

+Description

+OpenSSL < 1.1.0 Default Weak 64-bit Block Cipher (SWEET32)

+According to its banner, the version of OpenSSL running on the remote host is prior to 1.1.0.
+It is, therefore, affected by a vulnerability, known as SWEET32, in the 3DES and Blowfish algorithms due to the use of weak 64-bit block ciphers by default.
+A man-in-the-middle attacker who has sufficient resources can exploit this vulnerability, via a 'birthday' attack, to detect a collision that leaks the XOR between the fixed secret and a known plaintext, allowing the disclosure of the secret text, such as secure HTTPS cookies, and possibly resulting in the hijacking of an authenticated session.

 Systems Affected

-190.34.183.153
+443 / tcp / www 190.34.183.153

+Solution

+Upgrade to OpenSSL version 1.1.0 or later, and ensure all 64-bit block ciphers are disabled.
+Note that upgrading to OpenSSL 1.1.0 does not completely mitigate this vulnerability; it simply disables the vulnerable 64-bit block ciphers by default.

 Description

-PHP expose php Information Disclosure
+PHP expose_php Information Disclosure

 The PHP install on the remote server is configured in a way that allows disclosure of potentially sensitive information to an attacker through a special URL.
 Such a URL triggers an Easter egg built into PHP itself.

 Other such Easter eggs likely exist, but Nessus has not checked for them.

+Systems Affected

 Solution

 In the PHP configuration file, php.ini, set the value for 'expose_php' to 'Off' to disable this behavior.
 Restart the web server daemon to put this change into effect.

-Systems Affected

-190.34.183.129

 Description

 SSH Protocol Version 1 Session Key Retrieval

 The remote SSH daemon supports connections made using the version 1.33 and/or 1.5 of the SSH protocol.

 These protocols are not completely cryptographically safe so they should not be used.

+Systems Affected

+22 / tcp / ssh 190.34.183.129

 Solution

 Disable compatibility with version 1 of the protocol.

+Description

+Transport Layer Security (TLS) Protocol CRIME Vulnerability

+The remote service has one of two configurations that are known to be required for the CRIME attack:

+- SSL / TLS compression is enabled.

+- TLS advertises the SPDY protocol earlier than version 4.

+Note that Nessus did not attempt to launch the CRIME attack against the remote service.

 Systems Affected

-190.34.183.149
+8089 / tcp / www 190.34.183.139

+Solution

+Disable compression and / or the SPDY service.

 Description

-SSL Certificate Expiry

-This plugin checks expiry dates of certificates associated with SSL- enabled services on the target and reports whether any have already expired.
+Web Application SQL Backend Identification

+At least one web application hosted on the remote web server is built on a SQL backend that Nessus was able to identify by looking at error messages.

+Leaking this kind of information may help an attacker fine-tune attacks against the application and its backend.

+Systems Affected

+8090 / tcp / www 190.34.183.139

 Solution

-Purchase or generate a new SSL certificate to replace the existing one.

-Systems Affected

-190.34.183.153
+Filter out error messages.

 Description

 Web Server info.php / phpinfo.php Detection

 Many PHP installation tutorials instruct the user to create a PHP file that calls the PHP function 'phpinfo()' for debugging purposes.
 Various PHP applications may also include such a file.
 By accessing such a file, a remote attacker can discover a large amount of information about the remote web server, including:

 - The username of the user who installed PHP and if they are a SUDO user.

 - The IP address of the host.

 - The version of the operating system.

 - The web server version.

 - The root directory of the web server.

 - Configuration information about the remote PHP installation.

+Systems Affected

+443 / tcp / www 190.34.183.153

 Solution

 Remove the affected file(s).